Scyth3Lucif3r/mini-game-collection/unity-project/mini-game-collection/Assets/2025/Team08/GDD.md

 **Setting**

-The players will find themselves in the void of space, with help on the way, but not soon enough, and so the players will have to work together to survive unntil help arrives.
+The players will find themselves in the void of space, with help on the way, but not soon enough, and so the players will have to work together to survive until help arrives.